ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/oci-cli.md

 [General installation information](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm#InstallingCLI__linux_and_unix) is available which covers all supported Linux distributions.

-This article provides a quick solution to install OCI CLI for Ubuntu on Arm.
+This install guide provides a quick solution to install OCI CLI for Ubuntu on Arm.

 Confirm you are using an Arm machine by running: